jiriklepl/europar2023-artifact/README.md

 ## Overview

-The artifact has the following file structure.
+The artifact has the files relevant to performing the experiment.

 - [Makefile](Makefille): Contains build instructions for all the experimental implementations and their inputs